 Most folks don't realize how easy (and cheap) it is to grow your own baby greens, even with a very limited amount of space.
 Just think about all the plastic bags and clamshell containers used for packaged greens that you buy at the store (not to mention how long they've been sitting in that plastic before they even get to market).
 Why not save the packaging and transit time, and harvest your own baby greens at home?

-Baby greens (also called a "cut and come again" crop) are greens that, rather than remove the whole head, you remove up to 75% of the leaves and then allow it to regenerate for future harvesting.
+Baby greens (also called a "cut and come again" crop) are greens where you remove up to 75% of the leaves rather than remove the whole head.
+That way, you then allow it to regenerate for future harvesting.
 Because you never allow them to grow to full maturity, you can grow them a lot closer together than in traditional farming.
 You will also see your first harvest in a few short weeks.
 Growing this way will ensure that you get several good harvests out of each plant.
 You can stagger planting times for your greens so that you will always be flush with fresh leaves to harvest.

 What You Need

-Seed (leaf lettuce, spinach, mustard greens, arugula, cress, mesclun mixes, dandelion, mizuna, chervil, endive, mache, Chinese cabbage, tatsoi, escarole)
+- Seed (leaf lettuce, spinach, mustard greens, arugula, cress, mesclun mixes, dandelion, mizuna, chervil, endive, mache, Chinese cabbage, tatsoi, escarole)